How Much Does a Whole-House Humidifier Cost in 2025?

 A humidistat costs between $30 to $150, with manual humidistats on the lower end of the price range and automatic or smart humidistat versions on the higher end.
 This device automatically checks the humidity levels in your home.
 Unlike hygrometers, humidistats adjust the humidity levels for you.

-The national average to repair a whole-house humidifier is around $230.
-Some units, especially those that run through your ductwork and add moisture to your whole home, could cost as much as $500 to repair.
+The national average to repair a whole-house humidifier is $230.
+Units that connect to ductwork and humidify the whole home can cost up to $500 to repair.

 If your HVAC technician finds mold, they will recommend that you test it and have it removed.
-Such mold testing costs around $600.
+Mold testing costs an average of $600.
 To prevent mold growth in the first place, have your ducts cleaned regularly.
-The price of duct cleaning is around $400.
+The price of duct cleaning is $400.

 Evaporative Pads

-Drum and flow-through humidifiers use evaporative pads that collect water, which then heats and evaporates to humidify your home.
-Replacing these pads costs between $70 and $100, including installation.
+Drum and flow-through models rely on evaporative pads: water collects on the pad, heats up, and then evaporates into the ductwork.
+Replacing these pads costs between $10 and $50, including installation.
 Spray-mist models don't use evaporative pads.

 How HomeAdvisor Gets Its Cost Data